Can VPN Be Detected? Which VPNs Cannot Be Detected?

-- A VPN might save you from a lot of headaches, but what happens if you don't want anyone to know that you're using one?
+- But what happens if you don't want anyone to know that you're using one?

-- The easiest way to avoid detection while using a VPN is to choose a service with obfuscated servers and only use those servers.
+- The easiest way to avoid detection is to use a VPN with obfuscated servers.

 However, if you landed here, chances are you’re already in the know.
 Or at least you want to discover more about the privacy wonder tool that is VPN.
 Either way, we’ve got you covered.